Where to Discuss?

 Abstract Method

-To be flexible, the method format_head_borders() needed to be implemented in descendant class.
-But called in basic flow in base class.
-This is why we define the abstract with protected visibility in base class
+To ensure flexibility, the format_head_borders() method needs, to be implemented in the descendant class, but it is called in the basic flow of the base class.
+This is why we define it as an abstract method, with protected visibility in the base class.

 from abc import ABC, abstractmethod